sekika/multiai/docs/index.md

 # multiai

-`multiai` is a Python library and command-line tool designed to interact with text-based generative AI models from OpenAI, Anthropic, Google, Perplexity, and Mistral.
+`multiai` is a Python library and command-line tool designed to interact with text-based generative AI models from OpenAI, Anthropic, Google, Perplexity, Mistral and DeepSeek.
 This manual will guide you through the installation, configuration, and usage of `multiai`.

 ## Table of Contents